CreatCodeBuild/CarND-Advanced-Lane-Lines/README.md

 __Each camera has its own calibration__.
 You can't use camera A's calibration to undistort images taken by camera B, unless camera A and B have the same calibration.

+### Method
+Chess board iamges are extremely useful for camera calibration, because we know the exact shape of a given chessboard and a chessboard has straing lines, which make the computation rather easy.

+Our goal is to calibrate the camera which shot the driving video.
+Therefore, we gathered several chessboard images taken by the same camera.